codevoider/udacity-datastreaming-sf-crime-statistics/README.md

 *** Note that 2.4.4 is the version of spark installed.

-## Q&A from Udacity Data Streaming Nanodegree Exam
+## Q&A from Udacity Data Streaming Nanodegree

 #### 1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?